Marais Salant Destination Ile De Re Marie PoulizacMarais Salant Destination Ile De Re Marie Poulizac

 Today, over 400 hectares are cultivated by 90 sauniers on the Ile de Ré.

-To find out all you need to know about salt production on the Ile de Ré, take a trip to the Ecomusée des Marais Salants in Loix, which invites you to relive centuries of salt harvesting.
+To learn all about salt farming on the Île de Ré, visit the Écomusée du Marais Salant (Salt Marsh Ecomuseum) in Loix, which invites you to relive centuries of salt harvesting.

-Inside, you’ll discover the traditions and history of salt cultivation, and an open-air walking trail around the marshes allows you to understand all the phases of production, from pumping seawater in March to harvesting the salt at the end of summer.
+Inside, the traditions and history of salt farming are on display, and an outdoor walking trail around the marshes allows visitors to understand all the stages of production, from pumping seawater in March to harvesting salt at the end of summer.

 Did you like this content?
 Don’t hesitate to share it on social networks!